 Stirs the gut, whispers to the dream world and provokes action.
 This book provides an off-roadmap for the integration of subtle, buried traumas, towards a whole version of self.
 Many authors explore the unconscious mind; Bruce Sanguin takes the reader to uncommon depths, and in so doing inspires inner inquiry and awakening.
 His honesty, humility and experienced wisdom bring fresh perspective and hope for healing – both individual and collective.
 I look forward to this book finding its way to far and wide places.

-As a psychedelic-assisted therapist, this book is now at the top of my ‘must read’ list for clients, colleagues, and friends.
+This book is now at the top of my ‘must read’ list for clients, colleagues, and friends.
 Bruce’s wisdom is profound yet simple to comprehend and digest.
 His personal stories are utterly raw, compelling and shine a light on the darker places that are common in all human psyches.
 It is no easy task to break-down and communicate the often ineffable lessons learned through plant medicines and psychedelics, but Bruce has done an exceptional job accomplishing just that.
 This is clearly the writing of a man who has ‘done the work’ – and continues to do so.

 If you are at all on the path of personal healing or psychedelic journeying, do yourself a favor and keep this book handy.
 It will be a tremendous resource to facilitate deeper reflection and integration of my own experiences for years to come.

-Quite possibly the most important book I’ve ever picked up.
-It’s as if Bruce writes what I’m feeling but couldn’t explain or even comprehend.
+Quite possibly the most important book I?ve ever picked up.
+It?s as if Bruce writes what I?m feeling but couldn?t explain or even comprehend.
 Moving, insightful, brilliant and penetratingly simple.
 This deserves a great deal more attention from anyone looking to better understand herself and how parents unwittingly traumatize us as children

 Bruce Sanguin says that he coped with the traumas of childhood by becoming an intellectual.
 He was good at sports, had a good mind, and he appeared to be well adapted to life.
 However, inside his head, he was detached from people and the world.
 He suffered two failed marriages.
 Then he met the love of his life, married again, and promptly found himself back in self defeating behaviors, despite consciously being aware that she was indeed the love of his life.